Edgar-Donk/frothy-brew/docs/colour_picker/deducing_the_gradients.rst

 Deducing the Gradients
 ======================

-If we start off with RGB values then we only need the straightforward change to hexadecimal to display in tkinter.
-The first problem is how to determine the start and finishing colours of each gradient, related to this is how each component interacts with the other components.
+Start off with RGB values then we only need the change to hexadecimal to display in tkinter.
+Determine the start and finishing colours of each gradient, also find out how each component interacts with the other components.

 .. figure:: ../figures/red_colour.webp
     :width: 189